Kawa-oneechan/Asspull3X/docs/formats.md

 # Disk

 A3X programs to be run from disk have the extension `.app`.
-If the BIOS finds a file `start.app` on a diskette in the built-in diskette drive, that will be executed on boot.

 | Offset | Type       | Name              | Description                       |
 |--------|------------|-------------------|-----------------------------------|